tango-controls/rfc/2/README.md

 * The Class MAY have one or more Device instance.
 * The Class MAY have one or several Property, called Class Property.

-* The Device SHALL have all Attributes, Pipes and Commands defined by its Class.
+* The Device SHALL have at least all Attributes, Pipes and Commands defined by its Class.

-* The Device MAY expose Attributes and/or Commands not defined by its Class.
+* The Device MAY have Attributes and/or Commands not defined by its Class.
 These are called Dynamic Attributes and/or Dynamic Commands respectively, see [RFC-XX]().

 * Dynamic Attributes and/or Dynamic Commands MAY be added to the Device during transition from the phase